Word@Work, Let God's Word energise your working day!

 Matthew 21:40-41

 Jesus had just told a parable to religious leaders about a landowner who constructed a vineyard and let out the estate to tenant farmers (Matthew 21:33-39).
-At harvest time the tenants would not release the crop to the owner; instead they beat or killed all his servants who came to collect it.
-Finally he sent his son but they killed him also.
-So, asked Jesus, what should the landowner do?
+At harvest time, the tenants refused to release the crop to the owner; instead, they beat or killed all his servants who came to collect it.
+Finally, he sent his son, but they killed him also.
+So, Jesus asked His religious opponents, who have often tried to trap Him but without success, what should the landowner do?

 Marvellous Conclusion To Rejection